Eiradir/eiradir-docs/tiles.md

 Right now, there is no template or tool that can generate the transition textures you will need.
 You would have to manually mask them based on the existing transitions.
 You will also have to then regenerate the transitions atlas, and manually calculate the appropriate transition ids and create all the TileDefinitions for your transitions.

-Let's just not touch tiles for the time being.
+Let's just not touch natural tiles for the time being, unless you really want to go through this painful process.
+Or maybe you want to create a tool that takes care of all this for us - that'd be neat.

 ## 5. Test that everything worked